seanwanghao/Battlefield6_cheater_analyser/README.md

 ## Limitations

-This tool detects statistical anomalies only.
+This tool does NOT prove cheating.
+It identifies statistical anomalies only.

-Tracker.gg layout changes may require script updates.
+DOM scraping may break if Tracker.gg changes layout.

 ------------------------------------------------------------------------